tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![group_by_aggregate.png](Images/group_by_aggregate.png)

 * DataFrames can be grouped by more than one column.
-This group values across each specified column and summarizes the data into one record.
+This will group values across each specified column and summarize the data into one record.
 This approach can be used as a way to identify if there are any duplicates within the data.

 * In this demo, we group the data by the `cryptocurrency` and `data_price` columns to create a view where we can count how many times a price is repeated by cryptocurrency.